Wizard2436829/AngularRecipeDemoApp/readme.md

-# This is the start of the Sith !!!

-Welcome to the dark side of the force.

-This project will be used in order to showcase all the concepts learnt while following the angular tutorials by Max.
+# Angular learning engine !!!

+This Repository will be having the application that has been built while learning Angular.
+It will also contain the POC's built in order to demonstrate the various topics covered in angular.

+Here On-Wards are the Date by Date commits and what topics do the commits principally cover.

+01.02.2021 -- Services,DI.